Amazon’s “Meltable Product Policy”

 What To Do If Your ASIN Is Incorrectly Classified As Meltable

-Did your product get wrongly flagged as meltable on Amazon?
-If an ASIN in your catalog has been marked as meltable, but you read Amazon’s Meltable Product Policy and don’t believe it classifies as such, contact the manufacturer of the product.
-Amazon explains that if you believe your product should be exempt from the meltable category, you should get a letter from the manufacturer confirming that the ASIN can be stored at a maximum temperature of 155 degrees Fahrenheit for extended periods.
+Did Amazon wrongly flag your product as meltable?
+First, read Amazon’s Meltable Product Policy.
+Then, contact the product’s manufacturer when you believe it does not fall under the classification.
+Amazon explains that if you think your product should be exempt from the meltable category, you should get a letter from the manufacturer.
+First, they must confirm it is okay to store the ASIN at a maximum temperature of 155 degrees Fahrenheit for extended periods.
 Then send the letter to Selling Support.

 The Latest From Envision Horizons